 This method iterates over the items in treedef, creating directories for any strings, and files for any tuples.
-For file tuples, the first item is the path of the file, the second is the contents to write, and the third (optional) item is whether to dedent the contents first before writing it.
+For file tuples, the first item is the path of the file, the second is the contents to write, the third

+(optional) item is whether to dedent the contents first before writing it, and the fourth (optional) item is the encoding to use when writing the file.
 All paths must be specified using / as the separator (they will be automatically converted to the native path separator for the current platform).
 Any intermediate directories will be created as necessary.